xecrets/xecrets-cli/docs/index.md

         If _folder_ is not provided, the _encrypted_'s folder will be used.

 -n|--environment _variable_
-:       Take options from environment variable.
+:       Take options from environment variable (programmatic).

 -o|--progress
 :       Continuously log progress.